 or in its differential form

 It is noted that in both the rotating and non-rotating frames the radial distances are measured from the rotation axis.
-Through the above equation we would like to emphasize on the meaning of the Galilean rotational transformation.
+Through the above equation we would like to emphasize on the meaning of the GRT.
 Interpreted {\it kinematically}, as in the cases of linear Galilean and Lorentz transformations, it introduces a prescription of how the spacetime coordinates of {\it an event} in the two frames are related to one another.
-This interpretation leads to the following relation between the angular velocities of a test particle observed in the two frames (Figure 1)
+This interpretation leads to the following relation between the angular velocities of a test particle observed in the two frames (Fig. 1)

-which in turn leads to the well known relation $E^\prime = E - {\bf L} . {\bf \Omega}$ between the energies of the particle in the two frames \cite{Landau0}.
-Usually the problem of rotation and rotating frames is discussed in the context of uniformly rotating {\it rigid} disks \cite{Ein}, in other words the rotating frame is a frame attached to a uniformly rotating incompressible disk whose constant angular velocity is measured in the non-rotating/inertial frame.
-The above coordinate transformation could also be employed to a uniformly rotating disk and its points (at different times) taken as events whose spacetime coordinates are measured both in the laboratory frame and in the rotating frame attached to the disk.
-Obviously in this case it is expected that for any point on the disk $\omega^\prime = 0$ and $\omega = \Omega$ (Figure 2).\\
+which in turn leads to the well-known relation $E^\prime = E - {\bf L} . {\bf \Omega}$ between the energies of the particle in the two frames \cite{Landau0}.
+Usually the problem of rotation and rotating frames is discussed in the context of uniformly rotating {\it rigid} disks \cite{Ein}, in other words the rotating frame is a frame attached to a uniformly rotating incompressible disk whose constant angular velocity is measured in the non-rotating (inertial) frame.
+The above coordinate transformation could also be employed for a uniformly rotating disk and its points (at different times) taken as events whose spacetime coordinates are measured both in the laboratory frame and in the rotating frame attached to the disk.
+Obviously in this case it is expected that for any point on the disk $\omega^\prime = 0$ and $\omega = \Omega$ (Fig. 2).\\

-\section{Ehrenfest's paradox}
+\subsection{Ehrenfest's Paradox}